-Long time after Leonardo was born, came a tiny little man with a mix of ingenuity and dexterity.
-This little man might not have understood his genetic predisposition to be whatever his Dad’s got to become.
+Long long time after Leonardo was born, came a tiny little man with a mix of ingenuity and dexterity.
+This little man might not have understood his genetic predisposition.

 Looking back, I cherish my son’s baby days with few teeth trying to nibble those rice bits, veggies and fruits and others falling onto the plate, failing but prolonging with great encouragement and appreciation.
 Food splattered and smeared on his high chair had been a constant concern like any other mother.
 Cleaning after messing and restlessness had been the order of the day.
-But as soon as he dozed off, I realized I started to miss him.
-It was such a strange feeling which never happened before the birth of my child and even after my energy sucking activities.
+But as soon as he had dozed off, I realised I started to miss him.

-Slowly forgetting his diaper and focussing on education with more awareness and presence of mind had swiftly helped to pass a year.
+Slowly forgetting his diaper and focusing on education with more awareness and presence of mind had swiftly helped to pass a year.
 Now as a big boy, he can very well consider being with his new fluff friends Teddington (Teddy bear), Mickey and Naughtie (Pup), with their share of food and wiping their mouths after a tummyful meal as well as his as a matter of concern.
-He disciplines them to attend to his story-time diligently and cares to give sufficient space not just for companionship but for comfortable living.
+He disciplines them to attend to his story-time diligently and cares to give sufficient space not just for companionship but for its comfort.
 Though in his nuclear entertainment bunker lie his loving comforts and delights, at times, when he gets too bored, I suggest him to count the stars sitting near the window in his soft cozy sofa.
 There he starts to yawn to awaken his sleepy head.
-I sing him a soothing lullaby to sleep.
+I sing him a soothing lullaby.
 His sweet and cuddly good night kiss makes the day worth it.

 That’s my son Joen Prince.